Axelrod-Python/Axelrod/docs/overview_of_strategies.rst

 Axelrod's first tournament is described in his 1980 paper entitled `'Effective choice in the Prisoner's Dilemma' <http://www.jstor.org/stable/173932>`_.
-This tournament included 14 strategies and they are listed below, (ranked in the order in which they appeared).
+This tournament included 14 strategies (plus a random "strategy") and they are listed below, (ranked in the order in which they appeared).

 An indication is given as to whether or not this strategy is implemented in the :code:`axelrod` library.
 If this strategy is not implemented please do send us a